Board of Governors

 Mrs Lorraine Chitty

-Lorraine Chitty is a Consultant for a Solicitors firm with offices in Wiltshire and London.
+Lorraine Chitty is a consultant for a solicitors firm with offices in Wiltshire and London.
 She also sits on the Midland Circuit as a Deputy District Judge and specialises in family law with broad experience across most of these specialised areas.
-Lorraine is a key member of the Compliance Review Committee.
-She is married to Roger and they have two children who were both at St Hugh's.
+Lorraine is a key member of the Education and Compliance Committee.
+She is married to Roger, and they have two children who were both at St Hugh's.

-Mrs Virginia Gill, Chair of Finance and General Purposes Committee
+Mrs Virginia Gill, Chair of Finance & Estates Committee

 Virginia Gill was born in Oxford and was among the first girls to be educated at St Hugh’s and had a very happy time here from 1979-1984 before moving to St Helen & St Katharine in Abingdon and then to Durham University, where she read Modern Languages and Business Studies.
 After Durham she trained as a Chartered Accountant with Ernst & Young.
 After 8 years as an auditor in the Consumer Products sector, she moved to lastminute.com as Commercial Risk Manager.
 After a few years she decided to retrain as a Modern Languages teacher, doing her PGCE in Sheffield after which she taught at King’s School, Chester; Uppingham School, Rutland and Emanuel School, London.
 She is currently on maternity leave from teaching at the Junior School of Channing School in Highgate, London.
-She is married to Alastair and they have a little girl, Henrietta and a baby son, Joshua.
+She is married to Alastair and they have two young children, Henrietta and Joshua.